KVM-VMI/kvm/Documentation/virt/kvm/kvmi.rst

 :Returns: none

-This event is sent when the device manager has to pause/stop/migrate the guest (see **Unhooking**).
+This event is sent when the device manager has to pause/stop/migrate the guest (see **Unhooking**) and the introspection has been enabled for this event (see **KVMI_VM_CONTROL_EVENTS**).
 The introspection tool has a chance to unhook and close the KVMI channel (signaling that the operation can proceed).